 Cytokine Targets in Psoriatic Arthritis

-In the IL-17-independent pathway, IL-23 interacts with its receptor on a variety of cell sites.
-These interactions can promote a number of critical events in these cells, including angiogenesis, recruitment of cells and infiltration of activated Th-17 and IL-2 cells.
+In the IL-17-independent pathway, IL-23 interacts with its receptor on a variety of cells.
+These interactions can promote a number of critical events in these cells, including angiogenesis, recruitment of cells and infiltration of activated Th-17 cells.
 Dr. Ritchlin noted, “These pathways really make a difference, particularly when you are looking at therapeutics.”

-It’s important to recognize that IL-17 molecules in a number of isoforms, Dr. Ritchlin stated.
+It’s important to recognize that IL-17 has a number of isoforms, Dr. Ritchlin stated.
 These isoforms include a homodimer (IL-17A) and a heterodimer (IL-17F) that bind to specific receptors.
-Receptor engagement results in downstream activation of P38, and subsequent transcription of NF-κB and activator protein 1 activation (AP-1).
+Receptor engagement results in downstream activation of P38, and subsequent transcription of NF-κB and activator protein 1 (AP-1) activation.
 These transcription factors promote the production of a variety of pro- and anti-inflammatory molecules.
-He also emphasized that Th-17 cells can be proinflammatory, anti-inflammatory or regulatory, and the microenvironment they are found in can help drive a cell in a certain direction, “so just seeing that a cell expresses the signature of an IL-17 helper cell does not necessarily tell you the function of that cell.”
+He also emphasized that Th-17 cells can be proinflammatory, anti-inflammatory or regulatory, and the micro-environment they are found in can help drive a cell in a certain direction, “so just seeing that a cell expresses the signature of an IL-17 helper cell does not necessarily tell you the function of that cell.”

 In a brief review of the genetic basis of psoriatic arthritis from the perspective of IL-23, Dr. Ritchlin shared work by Stuart et al. comparing genetic SNPs of patients with psoriatic arthritis.1 He highlighted the potential associations of genetic snips with abnormalities in the IL-17/IL-23 axis.